Kate O'Mara: Personal life

 O'Mara was married twice, first to Jeremy Young in 1971; the couple divorced in 1976.
 In 1993, she married Richard Willis, but the marriage was dissolved in 1996.

 She had two sons, Dickon Young (1964–2012) and Christopher Linde (born 1965), both from previous relationships.
 Dickon took his stepfather's surname but Christopher, having been given up for adoption, was named by his adoptive parents, Derek and Joy Linde.
 Christopher, from whom O'Mara was long estranged, was the son of actor David Orchard.

 Dickon, whose biological father was reportedly actor Ian Cullen, was a stage manager for the Royal Shakespeare Company before setting up his own company building tree-houses in the mid-1990s.
 He was found hanged, a presumed suicide, at the family home in Long Marston, Warwickshire, on 31 December 2012, after previous suicide attempts.
 O'Mara was in hospital with pneumonia at the time of her son's death and his body was not discovered for three weeks.

 O'Mara wrote four books, including two novels: When She Was Bad (1992) (ISBN 0261667157) and Good Time Girl (1993), (ISBN 0002242915)).
 She also wrote two autobiographical books, Vamp Until Ready (2003) (ISBN 1861057008) and Game Plan: A Woman's Survival Kit (1990) (ISBN 0283060573).

 She acknowledged that she shared some blame for her marital troubles, noting that she was too independent and challenging of authority, despite liking the idea of a “knight in shining armor” to sweep her off her feet from time to time.
-She also said that she appreciated men with a sense of humor.
+She also said that she appreciated men with a sense of humour.
 “I prefer blond men ...
 But when it comes to physical attraction it’s very difficult to pinpoint ...
 I think the most important thing is a sense of humour: If a man can make me roar with laughter he'll definitely find himself on my welcome list.
 And if he's tall, blond, and has the bonus of a sense of humour, he'll be on my priority list.
 And by tall, I don't mean a giant.
 With my height, a bloke of 5ft.10ins is real tall!"

 Speaking of her bouts of depression, later in her life O'Mara said: "I've since learnt a cure for depression: listening to J.S.
 Bach and reading P.G.
 Wodehouse.
 This got me through the break-up of my second marriage 17 years ago.
 The great thing about Wodehouse is that his books are full of romantic problems and yet so hilarious that it puts things in perspective ...
 I'm not frightened of dying, but I love the countryside so much and I'm going to miss it.
 I'd like to be out in the wind and the trees for ever."